Menu

 As ClassACT has evolved, we have been broadening the definition of Bridges—beyond just “Projects” to embrace a variety of opportunities to connect classmates, who find value in conversations that do not necessarily fall within a well-defined project framework.
 For example, Bridges can be simple connections that lead to helpful conversations among classmates and potentially to further help or connections with other resources.
 To broaden ClassACT’s ability to connect classmates, we are also facilitating informal networks, topical discussions groups, educational events, and other regional gatherings.

-So, in addition to the projects listed below, we are looking to foster conversations and networking among our classmates and others.
+In addition to the projects listed below, we are looking to foster conversations and networking among our classmates and others.
 Consider taking more steps—submit a suggestion for how ClassACT can help you and a nonprofit, check out our Get Involved page to see how you share your skills and interests, or send us an email to raise questions and promote other ideas.

 The Children's Orchestra Society